-The shared space refers generally to where all of the shared items in your Heap account live, including events, segments, properties, reports, and dashboards.
+The shared space refers generally to where all of the shared items in your Heap account live, including events, segments, properties, charts, and dashboards.
 It’s important to maintain an organized shared space with a consistent naming convention to make it easy for team members to find what they need.

 On the pop-up that appears, give it a new name, then modify the event as usual.

-- Personal definitions cannot currently include Snapshots.
+- Personal labels cannot currently include Snapshots.

 Just like personal labels, you can have personal charts.
 All personal charts will appear in the personal category, and cannot belong to another category until they are published to the shared space.

 When making a new chart, the default visibility is set to be visible in the shared space.
 However, any chart containing personal labels will not be viewable by your organization, and will only show up in your history.